-The US National Library of Medicine1 says that antibiotics - powerful medicines that fight bacterial infections - can save lives when used properly.
-Antibiotics either stop bacteria from reproducing or kill them.
-"Your body's natural defenses can usually take it from there."
+Antibiotics are powerful medicines that fight certain infections and can save lives when used properly.
+Antibiotics either stop bacteria from reproducing or destroy them.

 The first antibiotic was penicillin.
-Such penicillin-related antibiotics as ampicillin, amoxicillin and benzylpenicilllin are widely used today to treat a variety of infections - these antibiotics have been around for a long time.
+Such penicillin-related antibiotics as ampicillin, amoxicillin, and benzylpenicillin are widely used today to treat a variety of infections - these antibiotics have been around for a long time.

-There are several different types of modern antibiotics and they are only available with a doctor's prescription in most countries.
+There are several types of modern antibiotics, and they are only available with a doctor's prescription in most countries.

-Overusing antibiotics - There is concern worldwide that antibiotics are being overused.
-Antibiotic overuse is one of the factors that contributes towards the growing number of bacterial infections which are becoming resistant to antibacterial medications.
+There is concern worldwide that antibiotics are being overused.
+This overuse is contributing toward the growing number of bacterial infections that are becoming resistant to antibacterial medications.

-According to the CDC (Centers for Disease Control and Prevention), outpatient antibiotic overuse in the USA is a particular problem in the Southeast.
+According to the CDC (Centers for Disease Control and Prevention), outpatient antibiotic overuse in the United States is a particular problem in the Southeast.

 How do antibiotics work?

-- A bactericidal antibiotic kills the bacteria.
-Penicillin is a bactericidal.
-A bactericidal usually either interferes with the formation of the bacterium's cell wall or its cell contents.
+- A bactericidal antibiotic (penicillin, for instance) kills the bacteria; these drugs usually interfere with either the formation of the bacterium's cell wall or its cell contents

 What are antibiotics used for?